This post may contain affiliate links. Please read our disclosure policy.

 8 PointsPlus (Old plan)

-Depending on the plan you're following, most of the ingredients are all zero smartpoints foods.
+Most of the ingredients are all zero points foods.

 How Many Servings Does this Recipe Make?